 It all comes down to something called the Dual-Coding Theory.
 Originally hypothesized by Allan Paivio in 1971, the basic idea is this: Audio and visual channels function individually in the brain.
 Each can be overwhelmed by an onslaught of information.
 But, when you present content that relies on both visual and audio channels (e.g., images on screen, accompanied by verbal narration), information is easier to absorb and digest.

-Music: Similar to voice over, music helps manipulate mood.
-Whether used to set the tone or relied on to enhance story arc, it’s a great storytelling device.
+- Music: Similar to voice over, music helps influence mood.
+Whether used to set the tone or enhance story arc, it’s a great storytelling device.

 Example: This IJM explainer uses production elements to address everyday violence, a serious subject, and explain the organization’s mission.

 Video is one of the most underutilized tools in a content marketer’s arsenal, helping your content marketing strategy across the board.

 - Reach: A one-on-one pitch or demonstration is limited to that single interaction.
 By putting your explainer video online, you expand both its lifespan and reach.
 Anyone online can find it, and viewers can share them as well.
 (Shareability is another reason mobile is important.
 IAB research found that 92% of mobile video consumers share videos with others.)